Public Involvement Opportunities

-Get Your Feet Wet with the Division of Water Quality
+Get Your Feet Wet with the Division of Water Resources

 Healthy watersheds depend on public involvement and the choices we make in our homes, in our communities and in the workplace.

-Many actions proposed by DWQ or the Environmental Management Commission include an opportunity for public comment.
-The division also holds informational meetings, workshops and public hearings that are designed to increase public understanding and involvement in issues affecting water quality.
+Many actions that affect how our water resources are managed and protected, and are proposed by DWR or the Environmental Management Commission, include an opportunity for public comment.
+The division also holds informational meetings, workshops and public hearings that are designed to increase public understanding and involvement in issues affecting water quality and quantity.
 These opportunities can be found on our Public Events Calendar.

 There are also other ways to "get your feet wet" and to help make sure our beautiful and bountiful state waters are protected for generations to come.